jenny-miao/CS170-proj/README.md

 - run `python3 iter_solver.py`
 - make sure to include your path in the first line of main

-- for LP: install gurobi with an academic license at https://www.gurobi.com/
+- for LP (in progress, do not use to get outputs): install gurobi with an academic license at https://www.gurobi.com/
   - run `python3 solver.py`